 Houses and apartments are littered with items hanging on walls.
 Paintings, posters, family photos, and school projects provide the perfect opportunity for turning your home into a curated art museum.

-Make labels for the items on your walls or for interesting objects on shelves and tables.
+Make labels for the items on your walls, or for interesting objects on shelves and tables.
 Include the artist’s name, artwork title, medium, and other bits of information.
-Your labels can be serious or silly, fascinating or fake.
-There are no rules!
-Have the child pretend to be a museum docent and give a guided tour of the galleries.
+Your labels can be serious or silly.
 If you want to take the project a few steps further, you can record a gallery talk, explaining the process of creating a specific piece of art.

 Using something as simple and common as a cereal box, you can lay out, cut, fold, and tape your own display case.
 Cut a small hole at the top to provide “museum-quality” lighting from a flashlight or your phone.
 Once you’ve mastered making one case, make more and turn an entire room into an object gallery.
 Try changing the dimensions from the instructions below to create larger display cases from other cardboard boxes you have at home.

-Collect all of your favorite stuffed animals (or dolls or actions figures) and show them some love by assembling them into a cozy natural history exhibit or mini-wildlife center.
+Collect all of your favorite stuffed animals (or dolls or action figures) and show them some love by assembling them into acozy natural history exhibit or mini-wildlife center.

 Arrange them around a room, and create little settings for them, if you like.
 Make museum labels for each one, identifying its name, type of animal, age, and where the stuffed animal is from.
 Research each kind of animal on the Internet, or in books you may already have, to include information about what they like to eat, where they live, and other interesting facts.
-If you don’t want to type and print labels, you can write them by hand on index cards.
-For a big natural history exhibit, look beyond stuffed animals.
-You can also make labels for plants, pine cones, and rocks.
+For a big natural history exhibit, don’t limit yourself tostuffed animals.
+You can also make labels for plants, pinecones, and rocks.

 Coming up with names for your science galleries is half the fun.
 The kitchen could be called Waterworks, with an experiment station about H2O or fluid dynamics.
 The living room could be called Beyond Earth, with a homemade planetarium.
 And perhaps the dining area might be something like Let There Be Light, with an exhibit about shadows or color spectrums.
 Many science museum websites have ideas for at-home DIY science activities.
-Here are some good ones from our clients at the Museum of Science and Industry, Chicago and Discovery World.
+Here are some good ones from the Museum of Science and Industry and Discovery World.

 There’s so many fun things to do when you’re trapped at home.
 Making museum exhibits is a great way to keep the whole family busy together, and to incorporate art, science, geometry, and whimsical creativity into an activity.

-If you have other ideas for creating museum exhibits at home, our team at Luci Creative would love to hear about them.
-Our designers are always looking for inspiration.
-Please share your project ideas with us at firstname.lastname@example.org
+If you have other ideas for creating museum exhibits at home, we’d love to hear about them.
+Please share your project ideas with us at firstname.lastname@example.org.